Why I became an Independent Liberal

 - mines and energy jobs

 Most importantly, we need to back ourselves to build naval ships in Australia based in Adelaide.
 Let’s not raise the white flag, concede defeat and spend $250 billion over 30 years of our hard earned taxes building submarines in Japan and surface ships offshore.
 Let’s back our kids' future.South Australian Parliament

-- Currently Minister for Investment and Trade, Defence and Space Industries, Small Business, Health Industries, and Veterans' Affairs in 2016 & 2017.
+- Minister for Investment and Trade, Defence and Space Industries, Small Business, Health Industries, and Veterans' Affairs in 2016, 2017 and until January 2018.

 - 2014 Minister for Investment and Trade, Defence Industries and Veterans’ Affairs.

 - 2013 Shadow Minister for Economic & Regional Development, Manufacturing, Industry & Trade, Defence Industries, Economic Development and Mineral Resources and Energy.

 - 2011 Shadow Minister for Health and Ageing, Mental Health & Substance Abuse

 - 2010 Shadow Minister for Industry and Trade, Science & Information Economies, Defence Industries.

 - 2009 Shadow Minister for Economic Development, Industry and Trade, Defence Industry Development, Science and Information Economy, Substance Abuse – Liberal Opposition.